 So why have these chocolate chip cookie factions always been mutually exclusive?
 Is it not possible to have a cookie that suits everyone?
 These were some questions I started asking myself as I set out to make my first batch of cookies in over 4 years.
 I started with the basic recipe I learned from my mom as a kid.
 Then, I reduced the amount of flour (her's is very cakey), increased the amount of sugar (to make it more chewy and to increase crispness), and finally played with the baking times with each tray.

 By using a balanced dough (between flour, sugar and butter), I was able to get different textured cookies based on the amount of time they were cooked for.
 At 12 minutes the edges were slightly cakey while the centers were chewy and slightly gooey.
 At 16 minutes the cookies were cooked all the way through with crunchy edges and a crumbly center.
-14 minutes turned out to be the magic number for my oven, producing cookies with a nice snap at the edges, a layer with a slightly cakey crumb on top and a dense chewy bottom.
+14 minutes turned out to be the magic number for my oven, producing cookies with a nice snap at the edges, a layer with a slightly cakey crumb on top, and a dense chewy bottom.
 But why stop there?
 Can't a chocolate chip cookie incite more than just a texture debate?
 I was determined to take this debate to another level with my Hot and Spicy Chocolate Chip Cookies.

-While I recommend the combo, if spicy cookies aren't your thing, try adding some peppermint oil to the dough, or replacing some of the sugar with raspberry jam.
+While I recommend the combo, if spicy chocolate chip cookies aren't your thing, try adding some peppermint oil to the dough, or replacing some of the sugar with raspberry jam.
 While experimentation in baking is often frowned upon, cookies are pretty forgiving and a great opportunity to try your hand at something a little different.
 The next time you bring cookies to a gathering, why not stir some delicious debate with a plate of Hot and Spicy Chocolate Chip Cookies?

-Move the oven rack to the middle position and preheat to 325 degrees.
+- Move the oven rack to the middle position and preheat to 325 F (160 C) degrees.